thenadz/prezi-embedder/readme.txt

 This plugin is based on simplicity, making it extremely robust.
 On the back end, it is actually only a few lines of code.
-It takes the embed code that Prezi provides when clicking the share option through their site and simply inserts the necessary values that are needed to rendering a working Prezi.
+It takes the embed code that Prezi provides when clicking the share option through their site and simply inserts the necessary values that are needed to render a working Prezi.

 I hope that you all find this plugin as useful as I have!